Last Updated on

 Finally, when making adjustments, there are easy to use and access knobs that allow you to make all the adjustments you need without ever leaving the shooting position.

-Whether you’re looking for a competition scope or simple addition for hunting, the Vortex Optics Strike Eagle Rifle Scopes line is an outstanding choice.
+Whether you’re looking for a competition scope or simple addition for hunting, the Vortex Optics Strike Eagle Rifle Scopes line is an outstanding choice and the best score for AR15 we have reviewed.

 If you’re on a budget but still want a top-notch scope, then the Vortex Optics Crossfire II Rifle Scopes are a great choice.
 In fact, this line makes the best Vortex scopes for an AR 15 without spending a ton of money.